aws-samples/amazon-sagemaker-spark-ui/README.md

 The install scripts define the following variables that can be modified to customize the install procedure.

-- GLUE_VERSION - The version of the glue maven POM for installing the Spark UI.
-The solution is tested for the version 3_0.
+- GLUE_POM_URL - The version of the glue maven POM for installing the Spark UI.
+The solution is using the latest version available.
 For a list of available releases, please check https://github.com/aws-samples/aws-glue-samples/tree/master/utilities/Spark_UI
 - SPARK_VERSION - Spark Version installed.
 The solution is tested for the version 3.1.1, For a list of available releases, please check https://archive.apache.org/dist/spark/

 ## Architecture